TillWege/Website/src/content/project/df.md

 The second iteration of the project was to use a small 8x8 LED matrix for the display.
 This was discarded as it just didnt feel right for snake.

-Another process of iteration for this process was the case design.
+Another case of iteration for this process was the case design.
 The initial for the case was significantly wider.
 One of the more refined versions of the initial case design can be seen below:

 ![Case old](/df/project/case-old.jpg)

 This idea was scraped as it was unnecessarily large and would have been more time consuming to print without giving any real benefits.
 It would later turn out however, that the final case design was somewhat cramped to fit all of the required wires into it.
-Throughout the entire case design process it was also necessary to make multiple different prototypes to test the fit of the different components.
+Throughout the entire case design process, it was also necessary to make multiple different prototypes to test the fit of the different components.
 This was especially necessary for the joystick and the screen.
 All in all i ended up printing 5 different versions of the case and about 8 different versions of the top-plate.

 ![Case prototypes](/df/project/prototypes.jpg)